 The intense physical and psychological changes that characterize these years also spur an awakening in our teenagers.
 Like teens before them, they face the stark and slightly scary reality that very soon they will be adults—individuals with an identity, residence, and life separate from their parents.
 They wonder what kind of adults they will be, what profession they will enter, what their lives will be like.

 Teens today wonder about other things, too.
 The availability and accessibility of technological tools have transformed the way teens communicate and have allowed them to connect to the world and to a mosaic of ideas like never before.
 As a result, they are keenly aware of our global society.
 They understand that every challenge we face—from poverty to terrorism, racism to climate change—exists and persists because of the choices we make.
 They realize that choices will determine the future and wonder what role they might play in creating that future.

-How to Help Teens Find Their Real Passion
+How to Help Teens Find Their True Passion

 1. Lead by example

 What are you passionate about?
 Do your teens see it in your work, your relationships, the impact you have in your family, community, the world?
 Passionate parents inspire their teens to find their own true passions, so let them see yours.

 Be intentional about spending time with and talking to your teen.
 Discuss the news, their projects, or their interests.
 If they get great grades in a particular subject, ask about the root of that excellence.
 Seek their advice on presentations you have to give or get ideas from them about solving a problem.
 Understand what your teen is drawn to or gets lost in, how they deconstruct problems, what they prioritize and value.
 Then, you can create opportunities and experiences that will help their passions fully emerge.